 West Hollywood, CA is poised to become the first city in the world to ban the sale of fur.

 Federal Court Dismisses Lawsuit Challenging Animal Enterprise Terrorism Act

 On March 12, 2013, the U.S. District Court in the District of Massachusetts dismissed a lawsuit by five animal activists, which challenges the constitutionality of the Animal Enterprise Terrorism Act.

 Understanding the Court's Opinion in the Ringling Bros.
 Lawsuit

-A plain English explanation of the court's December 30, 2009 opinion in the Ringling Bros. elephant abuse lawsuit, brought by Tom Rider and Animal Protection Institute under the Endangered Species Act.
+A plain English explanation of the court's 2009 and 2012 opinions in the Ringling Bros. elephant abuse lawsuit, and why the animal protection groups paid Ringling Bros $15.75 million.

 Are Animal Fostering and Rescue Expenses Tax-Deductible?